 Tom Bevan - Chair

 Tom is a founding partner of Bevan & Associates, LPA, a law firm specializing in the representation of working men and women across the State of Ohio.
 Tom has a special interest in representing past and present Summit County rubber workers, auto and aerospace workers, boilermakers, and tradesmen exposed to asbestos.
-Tom was the first attorney to win a jury trial in Summit County on behalf of a former rubber worker who died from asbestos-related cancer.
-Tom is a member of the Ohio Association of Justice, the American Association of Justice, and Public Justice Foundation.
+He was the first attorney to win a jury trial in Summit County on behalf of a former rubber worker who died from asbestos-related cancer.
+He is a member of the Ohio Association of Justice, the American Association of Justice, and Public Justice Foundation.
 For the past 20 years, Tom has assisted Democratic candidates on many campaigns in various activities from fundraising to literature drops to poll greeting.
 Tom and his wife live in Boston Heights with their 3 children.

 Edna Borders - First Vice Chair

-Lisa Dean - Second Vice Chair
+Vacant - Second Vice Chair

 Omar Banks - Third Vice Chair